Articles in Featuring Felines are written by

 All the cats are named many after movie stars! and most of them will respond to their names and will develop an affectionate bond with their carers.
 A complete list of all the feline residents is maintained and kept up to date by the museum.
 We have included a few pictures showing some of the residents; more of them, and more information, can be found on the website.

-There was a long-running battle over recent years between the Hemingway Museum and the United States Department of Agriculture, with the latter claiming that the museum needed an Animal Welfare License because it 'exhibited' the cats.
+There was a long-running battle between the Hemingway Museum and the United States Department of Agriculture, with the latter claiming that the museum needed an Animal Welfare License because it 'exhibited' the cats.
 The museum categorically denied the animals were being exhibited, and said they simply lived there.
 The USDA refused to issue the required licence under the Animal Welfare Act, meanwhile threatening to fine the museum with a substantial daily charge for failing to have a licence.
 The museum issued a complaint against the USDA to try to bring things to a head, but in December 2006 a federal judge dismissed that complaint so in mid-2007 the matter apparently remained unresolved.
 Many people, not just in the US, saw the whole thing as an example of heavy-handed bureaucracy, and there was an on-line petition where museum sympathisers could sign on to support the museum and add their voice to those saying, 'Leave the Hemingway cats alone.'
-More about the dispute can be found here.
+More about the dispute can be found at USA Today.

 In July 2008 it was reported that the Key West city commission backed the Hemingway Museum's claim that the resident felines are not exhibits, and exempted them from the city law prohibiting more than four domestic animals per household.
 The ruling read: The cats reside on the property just as [they] did in the time of Hemingway himself.
 They are not on exhibition in the manner of circus animals.
 The city commission finds that the family of polydactyl Hemingway cats are indeed animals of historic, social and tourism significance an integral part of the history and ambiance of the Hemingway House.